FudaWiki/fudawiki-files/hanafuda/games/echobo.md

 ## Betting Round
 Bettors then choose a card(s) on their hand they think has the *same month* as that of the card chosen by the dealer.
 This is done by **placing the card** from the hand, **along with the chips** they bet on that card, to the **table face down** near them.

-A bettor may choose multiple cards to place a bet on, and may place different bet amounts on each of them.
+A bettor may choose multiple cards to place a bet on.

 There are two factors to consider while doing this:
 - The number of cards that can be placed bets on is limited as agreed upon before starting the game.
 (In Tehonbiki, a bettor may only bet on 4 cards in their hand.)
-- The total amount of chips placed on all of the chosen cards of one bettor should not exceed the *player bet limit*.
+- Each bet placed on each card should be equal to the *bet size* as agreed upon before starting the game.

 Once bettors have finished betting, it's time for the *showdown*.